lugu/qiloop/doc/NOTES.md

 The payload is optional.
 Its content depends on the type of message.

-- `call` message: the payload contains the parameters of the method called.
+- `call` message: the payload contains the list parameters of the method called.

 - `reply` message: the payload contains the returned value of the call.